 Q: Is class attendance required for the externship?
 When and where are the externship classes?

 Yes, class attendance is required.
 Classes and Meetings for the externship program are scheduled each semester in conjunction with the student’s schedule.
-There is no class component for the Independent Study program.

 Q: May I be paid for my work?